lambdastack/lambdastack/docs/home/howto/PREREQUISITES.md

 1. If you have one CA certificate you can add it here with the ```crt``` extension.
 2. If you have multiple certificates in a chain/bundle you need to add them here individually with the ```crt``` extension and also add the single bundle with the ```pem``` extension containing the same certificates.
 This is needed because not all tools inside the container accept the single bundle.

-#### LScli release container
+#### LambdaStack release container

-If you are running LScli from one of the prebuilt release containers you can do the following to install the certificate(s):
+If you are running LambdaStack from one of the prebuilt release containers you can do the following to install the certificate(s):

   ```bash
   cp ./path/to/*.crt /usr/local/share/ca-certificates/